bsc-life/tutorial_setuptools/README.md

 ----
 # 4 - Create setup.py

 An example of a `setup.py` script can be found [here](https://github.com/pypa/sampleproject/blob/master/setup.py) and the docummentation can be found [here](https://setuptools.readthedocs.io/en/latest/setuptools.html).
 Therefore, I will not extend on the concept of setup.py or which type of elements we can include.
-Hereby find an example of my [setup.py][]
+Hereby find an example of my [setup.py](https://github.com/bsc-life/tutorial_setuptools/blob/master/setup.py)

 **Important info regarding package directory**: do not mistake `package_dir` with `package`.
-It is better to use only the variable `package` and this should indicate the directory of our package!!! (really, it isn’t so obvious).
+It is better to use only the variable `package` and this indicates the directory of our package!!! (really, it isn’t so obvious).

 ```python
 # Always prefer setuptools over distutils